Don't allow your front-load dumpster to become an identity thief's criminal accomplice this tax season.

 2. Cell phones.
 Likewise, a cell phone can be full of more than just names and numbers.
 Smartphones with stored passwords can give an identity thief unrestricted access to everything on a computer, except conveniently concealed.

 3. Prescription drugs and packaging.
 (3) Criminals can profit handily from stealing discarded medications from the trash and using patient data on packaging to steal refills of prescription drugs from patients.
 Pill bottles, discharge papers, and other medically sensitive information that a patient carries from the doctor's office to the pharmacy can give an identity thief enough information to impersonate the patient and sell their medications on the streets.
+How to correctly get rid of unused medication.

 4. Mail.
 Even junk mail.
 Pre-authorized credit card offers (4) that come in the mail offer a prime example of mail that should be cross-shredded (5) and never put into any dumpster intact.
 A criminal can request the card, request an authorized user card in the criminal's name, and manage to fraudulently access the victim's credit without being detected until it's too late.